-Intercompany cross-border transactions have to be priced at arm’s length conditions.
+Intercompany cross-border transactions have to be priced under arm’s-length conditions.

-Tax authorities frequently challenge the arm’s length value of transactions having regard to the choice of the set of relevant comparables, the transfer pricing methodologies chosen, the relevant values to take into account and the time window of the comparability analysis.
+Tax authorities frequently challenge the arm’s-length value of transactions, having regard to the choice of the set of relevant comparables, the transfer pricing methodologies chosen, the relevant values to be taken into account and the time window of the comparability analysis.

 Other aspects of intra-group cross-border transactions that are subject to the scrutiny of Italian tax authorities include:

-Limited risk distribution arrangements are often used by foreign companies to determine the arm’s length remuneration of Italian distributors of the group.
-In principle, such arrangements are treated as in line with the arm’s length principle.
-However, as pointed out in 4.4 Transfer Pricing Issues, Italian tax authorities may challenge the functional profile of the Italian distributor if the functions actually performed by the latter are not consistent with the arrangement.
+Limited risk distribution arrangements are often used by foreign companies to determine the arm’s-length remuneration of Italian distributors of the group.
+In principle, such arrangements are treated as being in line with the arm’s-length principle.
+However, as pointed out in 4.4 Transfer Pricing Issues, the Italian tax authorities may challenge the functional profile of the Italian distributor if the functions actually performed by the latter are not consistent with the arrangement.

-In that regard, Article 110(7) of the Italian Income Tax Code, containing the primary legislation dealing with transfer pricing, has been recently amended to be aligned with the OECD Guidelines and includes an express reference to the arm's length notion.
+In that regard, Article 110(7) of the Italian Income Tax Code, containing the primary legislation dealing with transfer pricing, is generally aligned with the OECD Guidelines and includes an express reference to the arm's-length principle.

 Compensating adjustments are allowed under Italian tax law and practice.

-There are no significant differences between the taxation of Italian PEs of non-resident companies and resident companies.
+There are no significant differences between the taxation of Italian permanent establishments of non-resident companies and resident companies.

-Capital gains realised by non-residents upon the transfer of shares or other participations in Italian companies are regarded as Italian-source and, therefore, subject to tax in Italy.
+Capital gains realised by non-residents upon the transfer of shares or other participations in Italian companies are regarded as Italian-sourced and, therefore, are subject to tax in Italy.
 The applicable rate is generally 26%.
 There are certain exceptions, such as the following: